WChampion97/intro/README.md

 # intro
 # This is my new Section
-# Im addding a section
+# Im adding a section